HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: The Framework: Human Age Based Evaluation of Language Models

 \section{The $\mathtt{HumBEL}$ Framework: Human Age Based Evaluation of Language Models}

-As just discussed, the $\mathtt{HumBEL}$ framework consists of two evaluation protocols.
-The first (preferred) evaluation protocol describes techniques to administer a clinical exam to a LM via prompting, so that results can be carefully analyzed by a clinically licensed Speech Language Pathologist.
+$\mathtt{HumBEL}$ consists of two evaluation protocols.
+The first (preferred) protocol describes techniques to administer a clinical exam to a LM via prompting, so that results can be carefully analyzed by a clinically licensed Speech Language Pathologist.
 The second describes automated alternatives, which are easier to conduct more frequently and at scale.